Chart Color Schemes

 Bullsbrook lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Bullsbrook's population was approximately 7,868 as of November 2025.
-This figure represents a growth of 2,263 people, or 40.4%, since the 2021 Census, which recorded a population of 5,605.
-The increase is inferred from ABS estimates showing an estimated resident population of 6,653 in June 2024 and an additional 757 validated new addresses since the Census date.
-This results in a population density ratio of 31 persons per square kilometer.
-Bullsbrook's growth rate exceeded both national (8.9%) and state averages, making it a region leader in population growth.
-Interstate migration contributed approximately 62.9% of overall population gains during recent periods, although all factors including natural growth and overseas migration were positive contributors.
+Bullsbrook's population, as per AreaSearch's analysis, was approximately 7,868 by November 2025.
+This figure represents a growth of 2,263 people since the 2021 Census, which reported a population of 5,605.
+The increase is inferred from the estimated resident population of 6,653 in June 2024 and an additional 757 validated new addresses post-Census.
+This results in a density ratio of 31 persons per square kilometer.
+Bullsbrook's growth rate of 40.4% since the 2021 Census surpassed the national average of 8.9%.
+Interstate migration contributed approximately 62.9% to this growth, with all demographic factors being positive drivers.

 Frequently Asked Questions - Population